 <target_name>_plugin_import.cpp file that imports the plugins using Q_IMPORT_PLUGIN() macros.
 The default set often contains more plugins than are actually needed; to prevent unnecessary bloat, it's possible to exclude certain plugin classes from the build.

-For example, to exclude additional image format plugins, use:
+For example, to exclude additional image format plugins when using qmake project, use:

 QTPLUGIN.imageformats = -

 Alternatively, the automatic generation of Q_IMPORT_PLUGIN() macros can be turned off:

 The relevant plugins then need to be explicitly imported in the application code.

 Similar to how Qt plugins are imported, build invokes the qmlimportscanner tool to scan the application's .qml files, and generates a

 <target_name>_qml_plugin_import.cpp file containing a Q_IMPORT_PLUGIN() call for each static plugin associated with a QML import.

 For example, for a simple QML application using the

 QtQuick.Window import statements, the following statements are generated: